qenops/dCamera/README.md

 # dCamera
-library for working with cameras in python
+A library for working with USB, PointGrey, and Raspberry Pi cameras in python.
+Including support for stereo cameras.